viki-geekshub/acme-hiberus/README.md

 # acme-hiberus
-Prueba técnica hiberus - Web de películas
+Hiberus Technical Test - Movie Web

 In order to see the application, the first is to clone the project from my github with the following command: